God (Louie): Plot

 At a gas station, Louie (Louis C.K.) goes to the restroom, discovering a glory hole.
 A customer also arrives and prepares to use the glory hole, until he is called out by Louie.
 When he asks him how does he know nothing bad will happen, the man replies that he must have faith.

 In 1977, a young Louie (Sawyer Swanson) attends a Catholic school, where he and friends question the Crucifixion of Jesus, particularly his suffering.
 To change their minds, a nun (Ann Dowd) hires a doctor, Dr. Haveford (Tom Noonan), to give a detailed description of Jesus's suffering.
 Louie and his friend are frightened by the details, especially when the doctor asks Louie to replicate hitting Jesus with the nails.
 Louie is haunted by nightmares, so he returns to the church and releases Jesus from his Cross by removing the nails.
 After being scolded by the nun, Louie's mother (Amy Landecker) talks with Louie.
 Seeing his fears, she tells him that he had nothing to do with Jesus, as he does not need to rely on dogma to be a good person.

 In present day, Louie uses some of his religious background for a performance at the Comedy Cellar.

 Production

-Development

 The episode was written and directed by series creator and lead actor Louis C.K., marking his eleventh writing and directing credit for the series.